Disturbances in NPP not new in multiparty democracy – Kamal Deen

-The NPP’s Polling Station Election has witnessed some brutalities among members in some constituencies and some aggrieved members have renounced their membership to the party.
+The NPP’s Polling Station Election has witnessed some brutalities among members in some constituencies and some aggrieved members have renounced their membership in the party.

 The New Abirim constituency Youth Organizer of the NPP, Frank Ayim sustained cutlass wounds after violence broke out during their polling station election.